sunsweet/ksql/docs/concepts.md

 ## Standalone mode

 In stand-alone mode, both the KSQL client and server components are co-located on the same machine, in the same JVM, and are started together.
-This make standalone mode very convenient for local development and testing.
+This makes standalone mode very convenient for local development and testing.

 ![Standalone mode](/docs/img/standalone-mode.png)